sudharshan59/n8n-telegram-bot/README.md

 🤖 PingBot — AI-Powered Telegram Assistant
 Smart replies.
 Zero cost.
 Fully automated.
-Built with n8n + OpenRouter
+Built with n8n + OpenRouter Start chat → Send a message like:
+🧪 Test Your Bot
+(Go to Telegram → Start chatting with your bot): [👉 @MyN8NammaBot]

 🚀 What Is PingBot?
 PingBot is your personal AI assistant on Telegram — powered by Llama 3.3 70B via OpenRouter and orchestrated using n8n, the visual automation platform.